[Skip to Content]

 How Is Strep Throat Treated?

-Doctors usually prescribe about 10 days of antibiotic medicine to treat strep throat.
-Within about 24 hours after starting on antibiotics, your child probably won't have a fever and won't be contagious.
+Within about 12 hours after starting on antibiotics, your child probably won't have a fever and won't be contagious.
 By the second or third day, other symptoms should start to go away.

 • Keep your child's eating utensils, dishes, and drinking glasses separate and wash them in hot, soapy water after each use.